pror993/AI-CALL-ROUTING/readme.md

 ---

 ## Authors & Credits
-- Built with ❤️ using Python, FastAPI, Streamlit, React, and open-source AI libraries.
+- Built with ❤️ using Python, FastAPI, Streamlit, and open-source AI libraries.

 ---